Dr. Richard Veeman

 After earning his Doctorate of Veterinary Medicine at Washington State University in 2014, he worked at a mixed animal practice in New Zealand for two years.
 Dr. Skurdal enjoys the variety of working with both dairies and small farms in the Willamette Valley.

-Outside of work, Dr. Skurdal enjoys cooking, gardening, and hiking with his family and their dog, a Huntaway/Border Collie herding dog from New Zealand.
+Outside of work, Dr. Skurdal enjoys cooking, gardening, and hiking with his family and their two dogs, Huntaway/Border Collie herding dogs from New Zealand.